“A stitch in time saves nine.”

 Knowing the number of colors used in an artwork is important.
 The printer usually gets a job to print in process colors (CMYK) but finds that the artwork supplied has multiple spot colors in it.
 When spot colors are converted into process colors, the outcome is usually not the same.
 Each spot color you use will generate an additional spot color printing plate for a printing press, increasing your printing costs.

 Spot colors are best used in the following circumstances:

 - Smooth coverage of large areas

-TIC is the Total Ink Coverage, TAC is the Total Area Coverage and TOE – there is no Toe J
+TIC is the Total Ink Coverage, TAC is the Total Area Coverage

-c) WYSINWYG – “what you see is not what you get”!
+3. WYSINWYG – “what you see is not what you get”!

-d) Key-Line Diagram / Cutter Guides:
+4. Key-Line Diagram or Cutter Guides:

-The artwork dimensions are decided by the Cutter Guides.
-All variants with the same pack size could use the same Cutter Guide.
-Its good practise for designers to place the Cutter Guide as a separate layer in the artwork, so that they can check whether the artwork’s dimensions are correct.
+The artwork dimensions are decided by the cutter guides.
+All variants with the same pack size could use the same cutter guide.
+Its good practise for designers to place the cutter guide as a separate layer in the artwork, so that they can check whether the artwork’s dimensions are correct.
 During print, this layer is switched off so that the dimensions don’t show up in print.
 Its required for verification, but not in the final print.

-e) Knockout and Overprint:
+5. Knockout and Overprint:

 You may have overlapping colored objects in your PDF document, for example text or an image on a colored background.
 If so, you can specify what should happen with these colors when they are printed: